turboapps/docs/deploying/to_a_spoon_server/d-administration.md

 - **Directory Information**: Information about the directory service for the user if the user was imported from an external directory service.

-- **Enabled**: Determines whether a user can launch applications from Spoon Server.
+- **Enabled**: Determines whether a user can launch applications from Turbo Server.
 After a user is disabled he no longer consumes a seat.

 - **Quota**: Determines the maximum amount of data which can be stored by this user.
 For the given user, this setting will override the default quota setting for all users.